rgitrepo/kubernetes-beginner-to-pro/docs/day5/deployment-strategy.md

 Depending on the criticality of the application, different deployment strategies may be more appropriate:
 - **Blue-Green Deployment**: Suitable for applications where some downtime is acceptable.
 This strategy involves running two environments (blue and green), switching traffic from one to the other during deployment.
 - **Canary Deployment**: Used when you want to minimize risk by rolling out the deployment to a small subset of users before a full rollout.
 - **Rolling Update**: Commonly used when you need to update the application without taking it offline.
 This strategy updates the application in stages, maintaining availability throughout the process.
+It's also the default update strategy if none is specified.

 If the application is highly critical (e.g., financial services), a strategy that ensures zero downtime, such as a rolling update or a sophisticated canary deployment, would be preferred.